Peshtigo fire: Firestorm

 An accurate death toll has never been determined because all local records were destroyed in the fire.
 Estimates vary from 1,200 to 2,400 deaths.

 The 1873 Report to the Wisconsin Legislature listed 1,182 names of dead or missing residents.
 In 1870, the Town of Peshtigo had 1,749 residents.
-More than 350 bodies were buried in a mass grave, primarily because so many people had died that there was no one left alive who could identify them.
-The Peshtigo Fire Cemetery was entered into the National Register of Historic Places which is determined by age, integrity and significance of the site.
+More than 350 bodies were buried in a mass grave, as there was no one left to identify them.

 The Rev. Peter Pernin, in his eyewitness account, states that the prolonged drought at that time combined with the factor of human carelessness were omens of the horrible disaster.
 He also notes how the fire seemed to jump across the Peshtigo River using the bridges and upward air drafts and burn both sides of the town.

 Other survivors reported that the firestorm generated a fire whirl (described as a tornado) that threw rail cars and houses into the air.
 Many citizens escaped the flames by immersing themselves in the Peshtigo River, wells, or other nearby bodies of water.
 Some drowned while others succumbed to hypothermia in the frigid river.
 In one account, a man slit the throats of all his children to spare them from an agonizing death.

 At the same time, another fire burned parts of the Door Peninsula; because of the coincidence, some incorrectly assumed that the Peshtigo fire had jumped across the waters of Green Bay into the Door County regions.
 However, the fire did not jump across the bay.
 Most likely, the firestorm spread and created a new ground fire in New Franken which then spread and burned everything northward up until Sturgeon Bay.